-Syntax mapu

 For use with The C-SPY simulator driver.

 Description Specify this option to use the section information in the debug file for memory access checking.
 During the execution, the simulator will then check for accesses to unspecified memory ranges.
 If any such access is found, the C function call stack and a message will be printed on stderr and the execution will stop.

-See also Memory access checking, page 168.
+See also Monitoring memory and registers, page 161.

-X To set related options, choose:
+To set related options, choose:

-9 Simulator>Memory Access Setup
+Simulator>Memory Access Setup